TobiasHildebrandt/Audiovisual-Analytics/README.md

 # Audiovisual-Analytics
-Interactive javascript-based visualization and sonification of NYPD Motor Vehicle Collisions
+Interactive javascript-based multi-modal visualization and sonification of NYPD Motor Vehicle Collisions

 This prototype presents the publically available NYPD Motor Vehicle Collision data (https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95) using visuals and sound.
 It was build for participation in the BTW Data Science Challenge (http://btw2017.informatik.uni-stuttgart.de/?pageId=CallForDSChallenge&language=en).
+The visualization bases on leaflet and d3, the sonification bases on the Web Audio API.

 Authors: Tobias Hildebrandt, Conrad Indiono